NavigationContentFooter

 <Question: What's your name?>

-Rendering the application visible in the Console
+Making the application visible in the console

 1. When you are logged in, the poll app is not displayed on the admin console.
-To make it appear, edit the polls/admin.py to match the following:
+To make it appear, edit the polls/admin.py file to match the following:

 from django.contrib import admin